 Taking care of teeth reduces costs at the dentist

-SUMMARY: Since prevention is the best cure, here are some tips on how to keep your mouth healthy and your pocketbook full.
+SUMMARY: Since prevention is the best treatment, here are some tips on how to keep your mouth healthy and your pocketbook full.

 Many of us may be shopping for dental care these days, but one of the best ways to save money on the dentist's bill is by taking care of your mouth now.
 Staying diligent on brushing, flossing and rinsing habits could keep thousands of dollars in your bank account down the line.

 Take this simple scheme for example.
 According to a new study conducted by Glasgow University, encouraging nursery school children to brush their teeth in Scotland has saved more than $8 million in dental costs.
 At nurseries throughout the country, staff offered free supervised tooth? brushing every day to five-year-olds.
 The program was launched in 2011 and has reduced the cost of treating dental disease in youngsters by more than half between 2001 and 2010.

 Fewer children needed fillings, dental extractions or general anesthetics.
 This means fewer toothaches in kids, less time spent in the dental chair and less headaches for parents who have to shell out the cost.

 "This is an amazing achievement and shows just how much can be saved from a very simple health intervention," public health minister Michael Matheson told BBC News.